dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     az webapp browse --log
     ```

-    The NodeJs app exposes the environment variables and the HTTP request.
+    Expect a page with a _Hello World_ message and a list of key-value pairs from the environment variables and the HTTP request.

-    Refresh the page and expect INFO trace messages from the log stream.
+1. Refresh the browser and expect INFO trace messages from the log stream.

     > Alternatively, you can stream the server logs as follows.
     > ```